One Book From Home:

-In the run-up to the publication of SAND Issue 18, fourteen of our contributors share their favourite book from their home country, however they choose to define it.
+In the run-up to the publication of SAND Issue 18, twelve of our contributors share their favourite book from their home country.

 Tolu Oloruntoba / Poetry / “Gambit / Salvator”